-Someone who takes their business seriously.
+-Someone who takes their business seriously.

-Who’s sees the value in having someone on their team.
+-Who sees the value in having someone on their team.

-Who knows their zone of genius isn’t everything under the sun.
+-Who knows their zone of genius isn’t everything under the sun.

-People who aren’t afraid to invest in their business.
+-People who aren’t afraid to invest in their business.

 Those are some of the traits I look for in an “ideal client”.

 Once you’ve developed your ideal customer profile (some call it an avatar) you can then start researching your audience more to ensure that you've chosen the right audience for you.

 Again, a secret that’s not to secret.
 If you THINK you want it to be one type of person, and you get to digging and you figure out actually they aren’t your ideal client, its OK TO SWITCH IT UP.

 I actually used to target more of the Maker Community with my marketing efforts.
 After really researching them and talking to more of them it kept coming up that they really wanted to DIY things (duh Makers!).
 I was needing to be more of a DIY resource guide than someone who would do it all for them and take a huge load off of their shoulders (which is who I wanted to be for someone).
-So I gradually backed out of marketing toward makers and hobbyists and started my words and website toward the Home and Design Industry, which I have a degree in.
+So I gradually backed out of marketing toward makers and hobbyists and steered my words and website toward the Home and Design Industry, which I have a degree in.